-Are you interested in getting a flexible part-time job?
+Are you interested in getting a flexible part-time English-speaking job in Bordeaux, France?
 Do you love working with children?
 We’ve got the answer for you!

 Babylangues offers part-time teaching jobs in Bordeaux in the homes of French families.
 Plus, we hire all year round, so you can start working with us at any time!

 Teach children by speaking English to them in their daily routines or in workshops.
 This all happens in the local home environment, and the job combines teaching and spending time with the children.